(214) 390-7947 (Overseas Callers)

 7.00 to 7.30 AM: A delicious home-cooked breakfast will be served by your host family.

-7.45 AM: You will set out to your placement.
+7.45 AM: You will set out for your placement.
 Work and hours will depend on the tasks you will be performing at the placement.

 12.00 PM: It is lunch time; you can choose to have lunch with your new colleagues or join your host family for a hearty Sri Lankan lunch.